fsi-hack4autism/ms-fsi-hackathon-padtservices-team/README.md

     </p>

  # NextSteps
- * [x] Implement CART algoritm analysis to better understand feature importance
+ * [x] Implement CART algoritm analysis to better estimate feature importance
  * [x] Work on intepretability and evaluation of clustering
  * [x] Try to answer the question on groupings based on goal/skill domain by framing it as a supervised learning problem and utilizing random forest/decision trees.